hjensas/homelab/labs/netconf-lab/README.rst

     vlan1041
   openstack network delete vlan1041

-Some commands to do some simple testing in python shell
+Some commands to do some simple port testing in python shell

 ::